boredzo/iso-8601-date-formatter/README.md

 The implementation is tolerant of out-of-range numbers.
 For example, "2005-13-40T24:62:89" == 1:02 AM on 2006-02-10.
 Notice that the month (13 > 12), date (40 > 31), hour (24 > 23), minute (62 > 59), and second (89 > 59) are all out-of-range.

 As mentioned above, there is a "strict" mode that enforces sanity checks.
 In particular, the date must be the entire contents of the string, and numbers are range-checked.
-If you have any suggestions on how to make this mode more strict, contact me.
+If you have any suggestions on how to make this mode more strict, please file an enhancement request in the Issues section.

 ### Unparsing